-If you need a claim form, please contact the Benefits Office.
+If you need a claim form. please contact the Fund Office.
 It's a good idea to make a copy of all materials you submit for your records.
-Materials you submit will not be returned to you. must submit a written claim form to the Fund Office in accordance with the Plan's claim procedures as described in your Summary Plan Description and further clarified here.
+Materials you submit will not be returned to you.

-Reimbursement requests must be accompanied by
+To receive reimbursement for eligible expenses, you must submit a written claim form to the Fund Office in accordance with the Plan's claim procedures as described in your Summary Plan Description and further clarified here.

-a properly completed request form, which can be obtained from the Fund Office.
+Reimbursement requests must be accompanied by a properly completed request form, which can be obtained from the Fund Office.
 The request form will include a statement that you must sign verifying that the eligible expenses: